-Thursday Special and Focused Sessions

-TH2E

-HCC 316A 15:30-17:00

-TH4E

-Advanced Signal Processing Techniques for Microwave Photonics
+Thursday Special and Focused Sessions TH2E HCC 316A 15:30-17:00 TH4E 10:10-11:50 HCC 316A Submillimeter-Wave Radio Astronomy and Advanced Signal Processing Techniques for Microwave Photonics Mauna Kea

-Microwave photonic links promise low loss and high bandwidth, which are essential for many wireless applications such as antenna remoting and low-loss backhaul of wireless basestations to central offices.
-Recently, significant progress has been made in utilizing digital signal processing techniques to significantly enhance the signal integrity of microwave analog and digital signals which are transported using an optical carrier either in silica fiber or via free space.
-In this focused session, we will survey several emerging optical signal-processing techniques in the signal generation, signal integrity, and coherent detection of microwave signals, utilizing innovative optical means in combination with electronic processing.
+Microwave photonic links promise low loss and high The historic role that Mauna Kea has played in the debandwidth, which are essential for many wireless applivelopment of Radio Astronomy as well as the historic cations such as antenna remoting and low-loss backhaul role that radio astronomy has played in the MTT sociof wireless basestations to central offices.
+Recently, sigety will be highlighted in this very special focus session on submillimeter wave instrumentation, techniques, and nificant progress has been made in utilizing digital sigastronomy.
+A wide range of talks will cover both current nal processing techniques to significantly enhance the signal integrity of microwave analog and digital signals topics in millimeter and submillimeter wave astronomy which are transported using an optical carrier either in and technology, as well as a look backwards at some of silica fiber or via free space.
+In this focused session, we the major contributions this field has had in microwave will survey several emerging optical signal-processing theory and techniques.
+The session chair and cochair are techniques in the signal generation, signal integrity, and active long-time members of the radio astronomy comcoherent detection of microwave signals, utilizing innomunity and past participants in this conference series. vative optical means in combination with electronic processing.

-13:20-15:00 TH3E

-Millimeter- and Submillimeter-Wave Imaging
+13:20-15:00 TH3E HCC 316A Millimeter- and Submillimeter-Wave Imaging